 Henriëtte Brouwers

 Henriëtte Brouwers is the Associate Director of the Los Angeles Poverty Department since 2000.
-She (co-)directs, performs with LAPD and produces and the annual Festival For All Skid Row Artists.
-She worked with John Malpede on the creation of RFK in EKY (2004) a community-based re-enactment of Robert F. Kennedy’s 1968 trip to investigate poverty in Appalachia.
-Born in the Netherlands, Brouwers has performed, directed, and taught in the Netherlands, France and the US.
-She was a member of Augusto Boal's Theatre of the Oppressed group and studied corporeal mime with Etiènne Décroux in Paris, France.
-She founded movement theater ACTA in Amsterdam and performed with Shusaku & Dormu Dance Theatre, Grif Theater, Nationaal Fonds, AO.
-In the US, Brouwers performed and taught at the Theatre Project and Towson UT in Baltimore, Highways Performance Space, Santa Monica, UT Knoxville and Touchstone Theatre, PA.
-She was the movement director for Blue Monk by Robert Earl Price, at the 1996 Olympic Arts Festival in Atlanta and performed the The Non and the solo Maya by Jim Grimsley at 7 Stages Theater.
-She devised a series of performances based on the Mexican legend of La Malinche and La Llorona, The Weeping Women.
-Henriëtte Brouwers is featured in Bill Viola’s renowned 'The Passions' series.
+She directs, performs, and produces LAPD projects.
+And she helped create RFK in EKY (2004) a community-based re-enactment of Robert F. Kennedy’s 1968 trip to investigate poverty in Appalachia.
+Born in the Netherlands, Brouwers was a member of Boal's Theatre of the Oppressed group and studied corporeal mime with Etiènne Décroux in Paris.
+She founded movement theater ACTA and performed with Grif Theater, Shusaku & Dormu Dance Theatre, Luc Boyer and the National Dutch Opera.
+After seeing her performance Noordeloos at the StadsSchouwburg in Amsterdam, Philip Arnoult invited her to the Theatre Project in Baltimore and produced a US tour for her which led to performing and teaching at the Highschool for the Arts and Towson UT, UT Knoxville and Touchstone Theatre, PA.
+7 Stages director Del Hamilton invited Brouwers as movement director for Blue Monk by Robert Earl Price at the 1996 Olympic Arts Festival in Atlanta, and to perform Jim Grimsley’s The Non and Maya.
+He directed her solo Malinche, which was performed in NL, Belgium and the US.
+Based on the legend of La Llorona Brouwers devised the Weeping Women performances at Pomona College and with LAPD.
+She is featured in Bill Viola’s renowned 'The Passions' series.

 Clancey Cornell

-Clancey Cornell, Archival Projects Manager, Skid Row History Museum, has worked in the Skid Row community since 2015, when she began collaborating on grassroots arts programming at Los Angeles Poverty Department’s Skid Row History Museum and Studio 526.
+Clancey, has worked in the Skid Row community since 2015, when she began collaborating on grassroots arts programming at LA Poverty Department’s Skid Row History Museum and Studio 526.
 She graduated from the Global Liberal Studies Program at New York University in 2015 with a concentration in Archival Photography and Cultural Memory and a second major in Spanish.
 She earned the award for Best Overall Thesis for “Excavating the Photo-Archive: Exploring Memory and Healing with the Creation of Radical Archives.”
 Her interest in archives began in Buenos Aires, where she facilitated the recovery of a damaged archive for the Association of Graphic Reporters for the Republic of Argentina.
 She has since engaged in a variety of archival projects in Argentina and Los Angeles, focusing on archiving as activist practice to narrate histories that would otherwise go unexplored.
-Her interest in community archives also led her to work for Women’s Voices Now, a nonprofit that curates an archive of over 200 educational films about women's right issues, and in the past year she has worked in arts program development for the organization to activate the contents of the archive in community programs and advocacy events.
+Clancey was honored in Walk The Talk 2024 for her work in the Skid Row community.

 Diane Prozeller